Fierelier/nfs-modding-wiki/pages/VPAK/index.md

 # Format
 On PC, all integers are little endian, 32-bit and unsigned.
 On Gamecube and XBOX 360, endianness of some or all numbers may be different.

+**Important:** The sorting of vaults matters.
+Original VPAKs seem to have vaults sorted by their name, using [C's strcmp](https://www.man7.org/linux/man-pages/man3/strcmp.3.html).

 ## Section 1 - Header
 The file's header.